One side of office warm, other side fine: zone damper stuck

 - Key check

-- Checked damper positions and damper motor response at each zone before assuming duct damage or refrigerant loss
+- Checked whether the damper motor's movement was actually reaching the blade before assuming duct damage or refrigerant loss

 - Result